MartaLopesGomes/KEGGScraper/README.md

 Output
 ======
-In the output folder you will find one fasta file for each selected KO.
+In the output folder you will find one FASTA file for each selected KO.
 If you use one of the -e or -r options you will have another file, associations.txt, which indicates which kos where selected for download for each reaction/EC number.

-Note
-====

-This project has been set up using PyScaffold 3.2.1.
-For details and usage information on PyScaffold see https://pyscaffold.org/.
+In the same folder can be found a file info_db.csv that contains a table with information regarding the KO's that was selected to download, their name and also the EC numbers and Reactions IDs to which they are associated.